 Included hydration: 2L reservoir

-What we like: Keeps your water cold for up to four hours low center of gravity.
+What we like: Keeps your water cold for up to four hours.

 What we don’t: Not much in the way of organization.

-But aside from being able to keep your water cold for up to four hours—great, for example, if you’re going on a half-day hike straight from home—the Hydroflask doesn’t have too much going for it.
-Compared to the Ospreys and Gregorys above, the design is oversimplified for most day hikers, and is likely slightly more geared toward the mountain bike crowd with its streamlined capacity and low center of gravity (the reservoir is short and stout and placed at the low back).
+But aside from being able to keep your water cold for a short time—great, for example, if you’re going on a half-day hike straight from home—the Tempo doesn’t have too much going for it.
+The 6-liter design is oversimplified for most day hikes, with enough space for just a wallet, keys, and small snack (we couldn’t even fit a lightweight down jacket inside).
 Further, the drinking hose is not insulated, which slightly compromises the insulating concept.
-But the Hydroflask is nevertheless a nice option for particularly hot climates, and its subdued design also has great crossover appeal for everyday use.
+But the Tempo (and women’s Pace) is nevertheless a nice option for particularly hot climates, and its sleek design also has great crossover appeal for biking.

 Weight: 12.8 oz.

 Capacities: 7, 12L